 We prepared video guides to help you through the process of migration.
 Access them all in this YouTube playlist.

-DO NOT SEND AE TOKENS TO THE MIGRATION CONTRACT DIRECTLY.
-Read the Q&A below.
+DO NOT SEND AE TOKENS TO THE MIGRATION CONTRACT DIRECTLY

-CHECK YOUR DATA PAYLOAD before signing the transfer transaction.
+It is recommended to CHECK YOUR DATA PAYLOAD before signing the migration transaction.

-Phase 2 will finish on May 7, 2019 at 11:59:59 PM CET.
-All AE tokens migrated prior to that date will become available on the æternity Mainnet after the execution of the scheduled hard fork, expected to happen on May 28, 2019.
+Phase 2 finished on May 7, 2019 at 11:59:59 PM CET.
+All AE tokens migrated prior to that date will become available on the æternity Mainnet after the execution of the scheduled hard fork, expected to happen on May 28 - June 5, 2019.